tglucksmann/buybitcoinworldwide.github.io/_wallets/mycelium.md

 ##Security
 {: .security .wallet-sections}
-A [mobile wallet](/wallets/mobile/) is only as secure as the device it’s running on.
+A [mobile Bitcoin wallet](/wallets/) is only as secure as the device it’s running on.
 Mycelium encrypts all your data and keys.
 An unrooted (Android)/non-jailbroken (iOS) device should be used.

 Users can create a backup by writing down the 12 word seed provided in the app.
 If the phone is reset or lost, all funds can be recovered by re-entering the seed.